-During the fiscal year-to-date period ended September 27, 2014, net cash used by investing activities was \$4.6 million, which included \$3.2 million for capital expenditures and \$1.5 million of net acquisition consideration payments, offset partially by \$0.1 million of collections on notes receivable.
+During the first quarter of fiscal 2015, net cash used by investing activities was \$0.9 million, which included \$2.4 million for capital expenditures, partially offset by \$1.5 million of collections on notes receivable, net of payments, in the first quarter of fiscal 2015.

-We used \$12.1 million of net cash in financing activities during the fiscal year-to-date period ended September 27, 2014, primarily for repurchases and retirements of our common stock of \$11.9 million and the redemption of \$0.2 million in vested employee restricted shares for tax withholdings.
+We used \$4.9 million of net cash in financing activities during the first quarter of fiscal 2015, primarily for the repurchase and retirement of our common stock of \$4.5 million and the redemption of approximately \$0.1 million in vested employee restricted shares for tax withholdings.
+Additionally, NeuCo made payments of \$0.3 million on its note payable during the first quarter of fiscal 2015.